What to look for when buying a young horse to event

 Different horses need different amounts of preparation and exposure, but one thing I insist on for all of my horses is plenty of time out in the field and a good, balanced diet.
 The Dengie Nutrition team have been fantastic in helping me compile the perfect rations for the different horses on my yard, which have kept them looking and feeling fantastic.

-This lad enjoys a diet of Dengie Alfa-A Oil, Alfa-Beet and Performance+ Balancer, split over 3 feeds throughout the day.
+This lad enjoys a diet of Dengie Alfa-A Oil, Alfa-Beet and a balancer, split over 3 feeds throughout the day.
 It provides him with high quality fibre to help promote top line and slow-release energy – enough for the job in hand with no unrequired extra moves!

 As well as talent, good training and remaining injury free, a lot of luck is needed to succeed in the wonderful sport of Eventing, but giving your young horse a solid all-round education and a balanced, quality diet is a great place to start.

-For further information or friendly feeding advice, contact the Dengie Nutrition Team on 01621 841188 or click here to complete our Feed Advice Form.
+For further information or friendly feeding advice, contact the Dengie Nutrition Team on 01621 841188 or complete our Feed Advice Form.